mdcourse/.github/README.md

+# Learn Molecular Simulations with Python

 This is the repository of _Learn molecular simulation with Python_.
 The main website can be accessed [from this page](https://mdcourse.github.io/), and the functions used for the Matplotlib graphs are available [here](https://github.com/simongravelle/pyplot-perso).

 ## Find all the codes